abidmuh/tubes-apber/README.md

   name: 'motor'
 }
 ```
 Note that id should start from 1, because 0 is a reserved id.
-Save this file as label_map.pbtxt in models/annotations/.
+Save this file as object-detection.pbtxt in models/annotations/.

 ## Create Own Dataset "MotorCycle"